 Google recommends limiting SREs to spending no more than 50% of their time on operational tasks.
 Excess operational work and poorly performing services should be sent back to the development team to handle instead of SRE spending too much time on the operations of a specific application or service.

-Furthermore, SREs work closely with product developers to make sure their features abide by non-functional requirements (like performance, security, maintenance, and availability) and to make the software delivery pipeline as efficient as possible.
+Furthermore, SREs work closely with product developers to make sure their features abide by non-functional requirements (like performance, security, maintenance, and availability) and to make the CI/CD pipeline as efficient as possible.

 Site reliability engineering teams understand that 100% reliability is not expected.
-Some failure is reasonable.
+Some failures are reasonable.
 Their goal, however, is to plan for the failure and come up with ways to minimize the damage and get up and running quickly.

 SRE teams create error budgets for the development teams.
 These budgets reconcile a company’s service reliability with its pace of development and its agreements with other organizations it works with.